alan-turing-institute/DetectorCheckerWebApp/README.md

 2. Open a browser and go to `http://0.0.0.0:1111`

 **Limited functionality**: The WebApp will run, but you will not be able to upload data to the cloud.
-To add this functionality you will need to add credential information to a folder called `.secrets` (see the instructions on [adding storage credential information](/docs/files/Developer_Docs/build_webapp_container.md)).
+To add this functionality you will need to add credential information to a folder called `.secrets` (see the instructions in point 3 of [adding storage credential information](/docs/files/Developer_Docs/build_webapp_container.md)).

 ### Docker image